-Net interest margin decreased 4 basis points from 3.30% in 2013 to 3.26% in 2014 due primarily to lower yields on loans.
-The 30 basis point decrease in the average loan yield was partially offset by the 6 basis point reduction in the average rate paid on interest bearing deposits and a higher yield on the taxable investment securities.
-United's average yield on its taxable investment securities portfolio increased 26 basis points from 2013, mostly as a result of balance sheet management activities late in the second quarter of 2014.
+Net interest margin increased four basis points to 3.30% in 2015 from 3.26% in 2014 due primarily to higher loan volume and a decrease in the cost of funds.
+The 21 basis point decrease in the average loan yield was more than offset by higher loan volume, the 12 basis point reduction in the average rate paid on interest bearing liabilities and a higher yield on the taxable investment securities.
+United's average yield on its taxable investment securities portfolio increased 6 basis points from 2014, partly as a result of a change in the investment portfolio mix and partly as a result of balance sheet management activities late in the second quarter of 2014.
 The balance sheet management activities, which included restructuring interest rate swaps, selling investment securities and repaying high cost wholesale borrowings, had the effect of lowering United's funding costs and increasing the yield on the investment securities portfolio.